Brad D. Smith is an alum and longtime benefactor and friend to Marshall University—where he earned his bachelor’s degree in 1986.

-A West Virginia native himself, Mr. Smith and his wife, Alys, who is from Ohio, have maintained a long relationship with Marshall University, donating more than $35 million to the college.
+A West Virginia native, Mr. Smith and his wife, Alys, who is from Ohio, have donated more than $35 million to the college.
 In 2015, the pair established the Brad D. and Alys Smith Family Scholarship with a $10 million donation to Marshall University.
 The scholarship, which gives first preference to students from West Virginia and Ohio, is meant to help propel students from underserved and overlooked zip codes into higher education.
 Just three years after the establishment of their scholarship, the Smiths donated an additional $25 million to the Schools of Business.
-In honor of this gift, the undergraduate and graduate Schools of Businesses were each named The Brad D. Smith College of Business.
+In honor of this gift, the undergraduate and graduate schools of business were named the Brad D. Smith Schools of Business.

-Smith has proven himself to not only possess a giving streak, but a sharp business instinct that helped launch Intuit into the global household name we know it as today.
-During his 11 year tenure leading the company, Smith transformed the structure from that of a financial software company to a cloud-based platform with an impressive portfolio that contains TurboTax, QuickBooks and Mint.
+Brad not only possesses a generous heart, but a sharp business instinct that helped launch Intuit into the global name we know today.
+While leading the company as CEO, Smith transformed the structure from that of a financial software company to a cloud-based platform with an impressive portfolio that contained TurboTax, QuickBooks and Mint.
 While positioning the company for its future success, Smith practiced a humble leadership style that has led to Intuit’s consistent appearance on Best Places to Work lists across the corporate tech and finance services industry.

-Today, Brad D. Smith lives in Menlo Park, CA, but remains connected to his home state of West Virginia.
-He and his wife have established the Wing 2 Wing Foundation, which aims to distribute entrepreneurial opportunity to students in geographic areas that don’t have access to the same professional opportunity as their peers on the coast.
+In 2019, Brad stepped down from his position as CEO and currently serves as executive chairman of Intuit’s board.
+Together with his family, Brad lives in Menlo Park, CA, but remains connected to his home state of West Virginia.
+Brad and Alys have established the Wing 2 Wing Foundation, which aims to distribute entrepreneurial opportunity to students in geographic areas that don’t have access to the same professional opportunity as their peers on the coast.